delphes99/pythie-bot/README.md

 - Outgoing event: Event emitted by the bot, in response of an incoming events
 - Connector: Abstraction of an external platform, provides connection method and state, set of incoming and outgoing event
 - Event Handler: Transforms an incoming event into a list of outgoing events
-- Feature: Group of event handler, possibly with a state, which provides a coherent behavior
+- Feature: Group of event handler, possibly with a state, which provides a coherent behavior for the user ([more details](documentation/feature.md))
+- Descriptor: Model for generating UI from backend object ([more details](documentation/descriptor.md))

 ### Roadmap
 https://github.com/delphes99/pythie-bot/projects/1, feel free to create issues to propose new feature